jdmonin/JSettlers2/doc/Readme.developer.md

             - Start game, go through initial placement and into normal game play
             - In Eclipse, pause the debugged client to simulate network connection loss
             - Start a new client and connect as that same username; should allow after appropriate number of seconds
-        - Leave a practice game idle for hours; bots should not time out or leave game
+        - Leave a practice game idle for hours, then finish it; bots should not time out or leave game
 - Platform-specific: Recent and less-recent OSX and Windows; oldest JRE (1.5) and new JRE
     - Keyboard shortcuts including game-reset dialog's esc/enter keys, FaceChooserFrame arrow keys
     - Sound, including 2 clients in same game for overlapping piece-place sound